esayyari/DiscoVista/README.md

 ./discoVista.py -m 0 -a annotation.txt -c clades-def.txt -p $path -r rootingDef.txt -t 75
 ~~~

-* If you are using local posterior probabilites instead of MLBS, and let's assume that the branches above the threshold of 0.95 considered as highly supported branches, then you would use the software with:
+* If you are using local posterior probabilities instead of MLBS, and let's assume that the branches above the threshold of 0.95 considered as highly supported branches, then you would use the software with:

 ~~~bash
 ./discoVista.py -m 0 -a annotation.txt -c clades-def.txt -p $path -r rootingDef.txt -t 0.95
 ~~~

-## Discordance analysis on gene trees
+### 2. Discordance analysis on gene trees

-To perfomr discordance analysis on gene trees, you need rooted gene trees with the MLBS values draw on the branches and represented in newick format as node labels.
+To perform discordance analysis on gene trees, you need rooted gene trees with the MLBS values draw on the branches and represented in Newick format as node labels.
 For drawing MLBS on branches we highly recommend using [newick utilities](http://cegg.unige.ch/newick_utils).

 * Gene trees should be stored using this structure **path/GENE\_ID/GENE\_ID-MODEL\_CONDITION-DST/estimated\_gene\_trees.tree**.
 Here __path__ points to the directory that gene trees are located.
 Please only use **"-"** to separate the gene ID, model condition, and data sequence type.
-Put each estimated gene tree inferred with different methods for different gene under different directories.
+Put each estimated gene tree inferred with different methods for the different gene under different directories.
 The name of these directories should follow **GENE\_ID-model\_condition-data\_sequence\_type**.

 * Note that you would do this analysis for each model condition separately.